Clement-LVD/codexplor/README.md

-Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a network of local dependancies, and assess local complexity with document-level and functions-level metrics !
+Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a network of local dependancies, and assess local complexity with document-level and function-level metrics !

 > `codexplor` help me to figure out the big picture of a programming
 > project faster, and to manage it more efficiently.